paulopeloi/paulopeloi/README.md

 ### Hi there 👋

 - 👨‍💻 I’m currently working on SharpTech Sistemas and ControlSoft.
-- 📕 I’m currently learning JavaScript, Python, Flask, Node, React, React Native.
+- 📕 I’m currently learning JavaScript, Node, React and React Native.
 - 💬 How to reach me: @paulopeloi